 This folder cannot be accessed for the hard drive, and NTFS partitioned external drives.
 You cannot delete them on these drives either.
 You have to give your username access to it via its Properties > Security tab.
 However, the contents of the folder could be accessed, and the folder can be deleted for exFAT or FAT32 partitioned external drives.

-To gain access to System Volume Information folder execute the following command:
+To gain access to the System Volume Information folder execute the following command:

 cacls "driveletter:\System Volume Information" /E /G username:F